zpainter/iassist/content/about/regional-report-1997-1998-united-states.md

 author = "t.alatera"
 title = "Regional Report 1997-1998: United States" oldpath = "/about/regional-report-1997-1998-united-states"
-postdate = "2011-04-19 08:37:53 -0700"
+date = "2011-04-19 08:37:53 -0700"
 draft = "false"
 +++
-Report of the U.S. Regional Secretary\
+Report of the U.S. Regional Secretary by
-by\
-Ilona Einowski\
+Ilona Einowski
-UC Data Archive and Technical Assistance\
+UC Data Archive and Technical Assistance
-University of California, Berkeley\
+University of California, Berkeley
 May 1998

 Members were asked to report on their activities beyond the scope of